Space Meets Time: Local Spacetime Neural Network For Traffic Flow Forecasting: Introduction

 The proposed learning paradigm addresses the limitations of the GNN-based models as follows.
 Firstly, it models the spatio-temporal correlations within the local-spacetime context of each target location.
 In this way, the model we build is independent of the graph structure, and thus is {\em universal} for traffic flows at large, as opposed to for any specific network.
 Secondly, our method focuses on the local-spacetime, such that it changes the traffic prediction from \emph{network-level} to \emph{node-level}.
 That is, our model can be predict the traffic for multiple locations of interest in parallel on different machines.
 Thirdly, unlike existing methods, we fuse the spatial and the temporal dimensions into a single manifold to capture the varying spatial correlations between locations across time.

 Under the spacetime interval learning paradigm, we propose an implementation called Spacetime Neural Network (STNN), which combines novel {\em spacetime attention blocks} and {\em spacetime convolutional blocks}.
 The former highlights the interval between events, while the latter aggregates the learned features from spatial, temporal, and spatio-temporal aspects.
 The main advantage of the model are as follows.
-The code is available on {https://github.com/songyangco/STNN}.
+The code is available on \url{https://github.com/songyangco/STNN}.

 \begin{enumerate}[leftmargin=*] \item {\em Accuracy}: The learned spacetime intervals explicitly capture the correlations between locations across different time instances, making the learned features highly informative in traffic prediction.
-As validated through experiments on two real-world datasets, METR-LA and PeMS-Bay, when trained on data from a single network, our model significantly outperforms existing methods, with, e.g., 15\%--20\% improvement over current state-of-the-art for 15-min predictions.
+As validated through experiments on two real-world datasets, METR-LA and PeMS-Bay, when trained on data from a single network, our model outperforms existing methods, with, e.g., 4\% improvement over current state-of-the-art complicated models for 15-min predictions.
 See Section~\ref{sec:realworld}.

 \item {\em Transferrability} amounts to a main advantage of our universal model.
 For this, we train a single STNN model on one dataset and use it without fine-tuning on unseen traffic datasets.
 In all cases, the results achieve competitive, if not better, performance compared to state-of-the-art approaches, validating the applicability of our universal model.
 See Section~\ref{sec:realworld}.